-3 18 New section 104A 4 insert 5 104A Ministerial statement of expectations 6 (1) The Minister may- 7 8 9 (a) make a statement setting out the Minister's expectations in relation to the registrar's functions (a statement of expectations); and 10 (b) give the statement of expectations to the registrar.
-11 12 (2) Before making a statement of expectations, the Minister must consult the registrar.
-13 (3) The statement of expectations- 14 (a) may- 15 (i) relate to any function of the registrar; and 16 17 18 (ii) include any information the Minister believes will assist the registrar in responding to the statement of expectations; but 19 (b) must not include a direction about- 20 (i) the way in which a function is exercised; or 21 22 (ii) the exercise of a function in relation to an individual or class of person.
-23 (4) A statement of expectations is a notifiable instrument.
-24 Note A notifiable instrument must be notified under the Legislation Act.
+18 New section 104A

+104A Ministerial statement of expectations

+- (1) The Minister may- - (a) make a statement setting out the Minister's expectations in relation to the registrar's functions (a statement of expectations); and - (b) give the statement of expectations to the registrar. - (2) Before making a statement of expectations, the Minister must consult the registrar. - (3) The statement of expectations- - (a) may- - (i) relate to any function of the registrar; and - (ii) include any information the Minister believes will assist the registrar in responding to the statement of expectations; but - (b) must not include a direction about- - (i) the way in which a function is exercised; or - (ii) the exercise of a function in relation to an individual or class of person. - (4) A statement of expectations is a notifiable instrument.

+Note A notifiable instrument must be notified under the Legislation Act.

-(5) The registrar must, within 6 sitting days after the reporting period, give a report to the Minister that details- (a) any action taken by the registrar to respond to the statement of expectations in effect during the reporting year; and (b) if no action, or only part action, was taken in response to the statement of expectations during the reporting year-reasons why no action, or only part action, was taken in response to the statement of expectations.
-(6) In this section: Minister means the Minister responsible for the regulatory functions of the registrar (however described) under the administrative arrangements under the Public Sector Management Act 1994 , section 13. reporting period , for a statement of expectations, means the 12-month period after the day the Minister gives the registrar the statement of expectations.
-19 Action after investigating complaint New section 123 (1) (ba) insert (ba) if satisfied that the subject of the complaint is a residential building dispute-refer the complaint to the residential building dispute administrator; or 20 Section 123 (3) and note substitute (3) The registrar refers the complaint to an entity mentioned in subsection (1) (ba) or (c) by giving the entity- subsection (1) (ba) of (c) by giving the chity-
+- (5) The registrar must, within 6 sitting days after the reporting period, give a report to the Minister that details- - (a) any action taken by the registrar to respond to the statement of expectations in effect during the reporting year; and - (b) if no action, or only part action, was taken in response to the statement of expectations during the reporting year-reasons why no action, or only part action, was taken in response to the statement of expectations.

+(6) In this section:

+Minister means the Minister responsible for the regulatory functions of the registrar (however described) under the administrative arrangements under the Public Sector Management Act 1994, section 13.

+reporting period, for a statement of expectations, means the 12-month period after the day the Minister gives the registrar the statement of expectations.

+19 Action after investigating complaint New section 123 (1) (ba)

+(ba) if satisfied that the subject of the complaint is a residential building dispute-refer the complaint to the residential building dispute administrator; or

+20 Section 123 (3) and note

+- (3) The registrar refers the complaint to an entity mentioned in subsection (1) (ba) or (c) by giving the entity- - (a) a copy of the complaint or summary of the information provided in the complaint; and

-1 2 (b) any information relating to the complaint that the registrar considers may be helpful to the entity; and 3 4 (c) a statement about why the registrar considers that the entity is more appropriate to deal with the complaint than the registrar.
-5 Note The registrar need not notify the complainant under subsection (1) if the 6 complainant has withdrawn the complaint (see s 119).
-7 (4) In this section: 8 residential building dispute-see the Building Act 2004, 9 section 127B.
-10 residential building dispute administrator means the Residential 11 Building Dispute Administrator appointed under the Building 12 Act 2004, section 127F.
+- (b) any information relating to the complaint that the registrar considers may be helpful to the entity; and - (c) a statement about why the registrar considers that the entity is more appropriate to deal with the complaint than the registrar.

+Note The registrar need not notify the complainant under subsection (1) if the complainant has withdrawn the complaint (see s 119).

+(4) In this section:

+residential building dispute-see the Building Act 2004, section 127B.

+residential building dispute administrator means the Residential Building Dispute Administrator appointed under the Building Act 2004, section 127F.